donnievawter/lang_un_rag/README.md

 - Chroma persistence
   - Persist `CHROMA_DB_PATH` with a Docker volume or bind-mount for long-term storage.
 - Certificates
-  - If a reverse proxy (e.g., nginx at `rag.hlab.cam`) provides ACME certs, ensure it reloads after renewal.
+  - If a reverse proxy (e.g., nginx at `rag.example.com`) provides ACME certs, ensure it reloads after renewal.

 ---